 - Thinner, gasoline (benzene), or alcohol will damage the exterior finish of the Walkman player, therefore do not use those products.

 If the water exposure is substantial, it may cause fire or electric shock.
 Therefore, stop using the Walkman player, turn off the power, and remove the connected devices right away.
 Even though the water drops are wiped clean, some water may have seeped into the interior of the Walkman player.
 Contact support to have the Walkman player checked as soon as possible.
-Begin the procedure to send your Sony product into a Sony facility to be repaired.
+Go to Product Repair.

 - Places where water may easily get into the Walkman player